al-imam/al-imam/readme.md

-**_Hi, I am imam!
-I'm undergraduate student in Lakshmipur Polytechnic Institute, I was born and live in Bangladesh, Noakhali._**
+**_Hi🖐️, I am Imam!
+I am currently an undergraduate student studying at Lakshmipur Polytechnic Institute.
+I was born and raised in Bangladesh, specifically in a town called Noakhali.
+I am proud of my roots and enjoy sharing about my culture and background with others.
+Being a student and growing up in Bangladesh have shaped who I am today 😊_**

 <hr>